Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Introduction

 In summary, we make the following contributions: \begin{itemize}

-\item We design and implement \name{}, the first operator-independent, low-latency cellular monitoring system capable of making a decision about a connection within 2.3 milliseconds of the initial base station-to-device message, before any user data transmission occurs. \item We develop a scalable architecture consisting of one or more downlink receivers and a distributed set of uplink receivers, where uplink receivers use directional antennas to estimate signal directionality, enabling precise spatial geofencing or localization even in complex, non-line-of-sight environments. \item We present an end-to-end prototype and full-system evaluation, validating the feasibility, scalability, and performance of \name{} in real-world scenarios with more than 100 base stations across four operators and five frequency bands. \item We built a new data collection platform for collecting LTE connection data based on COTS modems and collected a huge dataset of \textgreater{}170,000 connections with all the signal features for the initial UL messages. \item We integrate our system with a machine learning-based geofencing mechanism that achieves 99.7\% classification accuracy using only uplink messages before a connection with network core is established, enabling early and targeted response to unauthorized communication attempts.
-Furthermore, we show that \name{} maintains a 94\% geofencing rate a year after initial training, without retraining.
+\item We design and implement \name{}, the first operator\hyp{}independent, low-latency 5G and LTE monitoring system capable of making a decision about a connection within 2.3 milliseconds of the initial base station-to-device message, before any user data transmission occurs. \item We develop a scalable architecture consisting of one or more downlink receivers and a distributed set of uplink receivers, enabling precise spatial geofencing or localization even in complex, non-line-of-sight environments. \item We present an end-to-end prototype and full-system evaluation, validating the feasibility, scalability, and performance of \name{} in real-world scenarios with more than 100 base stations across four operators and all frequency bands. \item We perform scalability, latency, and feature extraction tests in a commercial 5G SA network. \item We build a new data collection platform for collecting connection data based on COTS modems and collect a large dataset of \textgreater{}170,000 connections with all the signal features for the initial UL messages.
+We make this dataset public. \item We integrate our system with a machine learning-based geofencing mechanism that achieves 99.7\% classification accuracy using only uplink messages before a connection with the network core is established, enabling early and targeted response to unauthorized communication attempts.

 \end{itemize}